ownport/aria2c-as-a-service/README.md

 aria2c-as-a-service
 ===================

-The collection of scripts and tools for running aria2c as a service
+The collection of scripts and tools for running aria2c as a service for local install